momentoscope/hextof-processor/ListOfTerms.md

 **SASE** = self-amplified spontaneous emission

-**BAM** = beam arrival monitor -- monitors when the FEL beam arrives
+**BAM** = beam arrival monitor, monitors when the FEL beam arrives

-**GMD** = gas monitor detector -- measures the intensity of the FEL beam before and after the gas attenuator
+**GMD** = gas monitor detector, measures the intensity of the FEL beam before and after the gas attenuator

+**DLD** = delay line detector, measures the (x,y) positions of electrons by two pairs of timing difference measurements.

 **macrobunch** -- a macroscopic bunch of electrons which can possess substructures (i.e. microbunches).
 It is the operating unit of a high-gain FEL and also referred to colloquially as a pulse train.
 Each macrobunch of electrons is tagged by the macrobunch ID.